grammyjs/website/site/docs/plugins/conversations.md

 </CodeGroup>

 Check out the [API reference](https://doc.deno.land/https://deno.land/x/grammy_conversations/mod.ts/~/ConversationHandle#wait) to see all available methods that are similar to `wait`.

-Let's now see how wait calls actually work.
-As mentioned earlier, **they don't _literally_ make your bot wait**, even though we can program conversations as if that was the case.

 ## Three Golden Rules of Conversations